Ontario Minimum Wage Increases: Everything You Need to Know

 • Make sure you hire and keep the right employees: Replacing an employee costs a lot.
 You decrease the total cost associated with recruiting by retaining valuable employees.
 Look for candidates who have good track records, come recommended, and fit in with the company culture.
 Once they’re onboarded, make sure you build a relationship and provide paths for your employees to grow and thrive; it makes it more likely they’ll stay in their roles.

-• Update tech: Consider automating certain aspects of the work and find ways to reduce production costs.
+• Update tech: Update tech: Consider automating certain aspects of the work and find ways to reduce production costs.
+According to Square’s 2024 Future of Commerce report, 100% of retail and restaurant owners reported that automation and technology have improved their businesses.
 Investing in small business team management software can help free up your time, better schedule your employees, and, best of all, is easy to learn.

 Square is here to help you with any resources you need, so you and your business can thrive.